 The road that leads to this particular ‘bliss’ is often the worst.
 Most times they are killed with asphyxiation.
 Small animals have their necks broken or they are beheaded.

 How To Choose Cruelty-Free Cosmetics

 Animals are not ours to eat, wear, experiment on, use for entertainment, or abuse in any other way, says PETA’s famous slogan.

 Every action has an equal and opposite reaction.
-Be a conscious of what you are consuming.
+Be conscious of what you are consuming.
 Read the labels on the goods that you intend to buy.
-Make sure they reach the consumer, cruelty free.
+Make sure they reach the consumer, cruelty-free.

 It is one thing to be in the dark about animal testing.
 You are not anymore.
 It is only natural that you take an active stance and that too if not in a big way then in small day to day choices.